Oxenholme Lake District railway station: History

 With the decision to avoid Kendal, the Kendal and Windermere Railway was promoted instead, with Oxenholme becoming a junction station.
-The branch line would operate between Oxenholme and its terminus at Windermere, although it lies in Birthwaite about 0.75 mi from Lake Windermere.
+The branch line would operate between Oxenholme and its terminus at Windermere, although it lies in Birthwaite about 0.75 mi from Windermere itself.
 The station opened in April 1847 as Kendal Junction and was renamed Oxenholme in 1860.

 The station's popularity with visitors to The Lakes was fictionalised by Arthur Ransome in the Swallows and Amazons series of children's books, where it was renamed Strickland Junction.
 In Pigeon Post Roger releases a homing pigeon there.